 7. Student loan interest deduction

 Parents can deduct interest payments on certain student loans.
 The deduction can reduce the amount of taxable income, and possibly lower your tax bill.
-For example, you can reduce your taxable income up to a certain amount, such as $2,500.
+For example, you can reduce your taxable income up to $2,500.

 Student loans must come from a qualified lending institution—not a relative—and your child had to be enrolled at least half-time in a degree program when the loans were originated.
 Income limits apply based on filing status.

 8. Self-employed health insurance

 Self-employed parents often must pay for their own and their family's health insurance.
 If you're self-employed, generally you can deduct 100% of the cost of health insurance premiums paid for children under the age of 27.

 This includes medical, dental, and long-term care premiums, even if your adult child isn't a dependent.
 The deductions can't exceed the amount your business earns, and you can only take the deduction if you and your spouse are ineligible for an employer-paid plan.